 Definition:

 While you probably studied linear algebra by looking at matrices of real numbers, it turns out the “of real numbers” part wasn’t really all that important.

-We could have studied matrices in just about any field, and most of the results would be unaffected.
+And moreover, we could have studied matrices in just about any field.
+Most of the results would be unaffected.

+Definition: